 In 1984, the Kermit G. Pell Water Based Recreation Facility, better known by locals as Ramseur Lake, opened with access to picnic shelters, a playground, and fishing piers.
-Boats with large motors are permitted to operate on the lake, provided they are fitted with and propelled exclusively by a trolling or other motor which is 10 HP or less.
+Boats with large motors are permitted to operate on the lake, provided they are fitted with and propelled exclusively by a motor which is 10 HP or less.

 Tour Millstone Creek Orchards, a working orchard that allows guests to pick their own fruit including apples, peaches, blue and blackberries, grapes, pumpkins and summer vegetables.
 Don't miss their famous apple cider slushies at the Apple Barn Country Store!